We respectfully caution Aboriginal and Torres Strait Islander readers that this website contains images of people who have passed away.Close

 Sharon Hughes (VIC) participated in a specialised writing workshop through ASA in Victoria.

-Maree Yoelnu McCarthy (NT) received a mentorship to develop her writing for children’s books with publishing industry expert Helen Chamberlin, undertaken in 2018.
+Maree McCarthy Yoelu (NT) received a writing for children mentorship with Helen Chamberlin, undertaken in 2018.
+She published her first book Brother Moon in 2020.

 Gregg Dreise (QLD), a Kamilaroi and Yuwalayaay author and illustrator of three children’s picture books – Silly Birds, Kookoo Kookaburra and Mad Magpie – received a mentorship to further develop his next book in the series: Cunning Crow.